nhsconnect/nhslogin/src/fido.md

 Partners can use this code to install their own client or reference it to create their own FIDO client.

-You can find out more about our use of FIDO by reading the [external interface specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) (EIS).
+Find out more about how we use FIDO by reading the [external interface specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) (EIS).